zaphosting/docs/docs/legal-use-brand-assets.md

 <br/>

-## Logos
+## Use of our Logos

 In general, we do not allow the use of the ZAP-Hosting logos in marketing materials of third parties.
-This includes online and offline advertising material such as
+This includes online and offline advertising material such as:
 - customer and recommendation lists
 - Sales Presentations
 - Print, broadcast, outdoor or online advertisements